 eXclusive OR (XOR)

-If you wish to create conditions such as “eXclusive OR” operator anymore, you need to use an inclusion group and an exclusion group containing exactly the same conditions.
+If you wish to create conditions such as “eXclusive OR” operator, you need to use an inclusion group and an exclusion group containing exactly the same conditions.
 Then switch the inclusion group to “OR”.
 The exclusion group always uses the AND operator.

-The button used to recalculate a filter allows you to better judge when an update to a filter is necessary.
+The button used to recalculate a filter "update now" in the filter overview allows you to better judge when an update to a filter is necessary.

 Also, all filters in the list will show you the date of the last update.